-I am Director of Architectural Research in the Faculty of Architecture and the Built Environment and co-ordinate the Expanded Territories Research Group.
+I was Director of Architectural Research in the Faculty of Architecture and the Built Environment (2012-2017) and currently co-ordinate the Expanded Territories Research Group.

-I am a Commissioning Editor for the Journal of Architecture, on the Advisory Board for the Contested Territories Series, Open Humanities Press and the Editorial Board of UR Journal, terreform center for advanced urban research.
-I have also served as a reviewer for the International Journal of Urban and Regional Research, Cities, City and Society, Building Research & Information, Social Dynamics, Architectural Histories and as a member of the Scientific Committee for the Colonial and Postcolonial Urban Planning in Africa Conference, University of Lisbon, 2013 and the African Perspectives Conference, University of Pretoria and the Delft University of Technology, 2009.
+I am on the advisory board for Contested Territories and the editorial boards of AU-STEAM, and UR Journal.
+I have also served as a Commissioning Editor for the Journal of Architecture, and as a reviewer for the International Journal of Urban and Regional Research, Cities, City and Society, Building Research & Information, Journal of the Indian Ocean Region, Social Dynamics, Architectural Histories and as a member of the Scientific Committee for the Colonial and Postcolonial Urban Planning in Africa Conference, University of Lisbon, 2013 and the African Perspectives Conference, University of Pretoria and the Delft University of Technology, 2009.
 I was London School of Economics and Political Science Urban Age Programme Advisor, 2006-2009 and continue to serve as a South African Research Foundation (NRF) Research Rating Referee.